Human Design Variables: 4 arrows and the working world

 • Incomprehensible: The incomprehensible should become comprehensible through transparency and intuition.

-So you can ask yourself how you can surrender to the YIN energy in order to exist in the BANI world without resistance and face the coming confusion in a positive way.
+So you can ask yourself how you can surrender to the YIN energy in order to exist in the BANI world without resistance and face the coming chaos in a positive way.
 With regard to the human design variables, I would like to give you 3 tips for your professional life.

 Conclusion

-The human design variables define the way we function cognitively.
+The Human Design Variables define the way we function cognitively.
 They explain how our brain takes in information from our environment and how we relate to other people.
 Like a radio that receives different signals depending on its location, each of us filters environmental information in a unique way.

-These four arrows are the Human Design Variables and relate to how the right and left hemispheres of the brain are activated to process information and how you interact with your environment as a result.
+These four arrows are the human design variables and relate to how the right and left hemispheres of the brain are activated to process information and how you interact with your environment as a result.

 The Human Design Variables can have a significant impact on your work as you gain a deeper understanding of how you learn best, what your motivation is, how you relate to other people and which work location suits you best.